jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f47633757ae3469f2d33d2e
+id: 5f3cade99dda4e6071a85dfd
-title: Part 46
+title: Part 47
 challengeType: 0
 ---

 # --description--

-If you make the width of the page preview smaller, you will notice at some point, some of the text on the left starts wrapping around to the next line.
-This is because the width of the `p` elements on the left side can only take up `50%` of the space.

-Since you know the prices on the right have significantly fewer characters, change the `flavor` class `width` value to be `75%` and then `dessert` class `width` value to be `25%`.
+You will come back to the styling the menu in a few steps, but for now, go ahead add a second `section` element below the first for displaying the desserts offered by the cafe.

 # --hints--